aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ott-to-xlsb/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Python developers often need to convert OTT files to XLSB format for various reasons.
+OTT files are used to store text documents in a structured format, while XLSB is a binary file format used by Microsoft Excel to store spreadsheet data.
+Converting OTT to XLSB allows users to access the data in the OTT file in a more user-friendly format.

-For a Python developer, who is trying to add a OTT to XLSB conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>How Aspose.Total Helps for OTT to XLSB Conversion</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help automate the conversion process from OTT to XLSB.
+It is a full package of various APIs dealing with different file formats.
+The process of conversion is mainly in two steps.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert OTT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Firstly, Aspose.Words for Python via .NET API is used to convert the OTT file to HTML.
+After that, the Excel Python API Aspose.Cells for Python via .NET is used to save the created HTML into the desired Microsoft Excel format.
+This API is capable of converting HTML to XLSB format with ease.

+The API also provides a wide range of features that can be used to customize the output XLSB file.
+It allows developers to set the page orientation, page size, page margins, and other settings.
+It also supports the conversion of multiple HTML files into a single XLSB file.
+Furthermore, the API also provides the ability to add images, charts, and other elements to the output XLSB file.

+Overall, Aspose.Total for Python via .NET is an ideal solution for Python developers who need to convert OTT to XLSB files.
+It provides a comprehensive set of APIs that can help automate the conversion process and customize the output XLSB file.

 {{% /blocks/products/pf/feature-page-summary %}}